ndncomm/ndncomm.github.io/index.md

 * Hack!
    * Focus on proof of concept and demonstrating feasibility rather than polish.
+   * Documentation and tutorial projects should include running example code.

 * Create web page explaining project at `<project-name>.github.io` using [Github Pages](https://pages.github.com).